xcesco/ic_launcher_exporter/README.md

 ic_launcher_exporter script for Photoshop
 ==========================================

-This script for Photoshop help you to create directly from a PSD file the collection of images to use as ic_launcher in android applications development within Eclipse with ADT plugin or Android studio IDE.
+This script for Photoshop help you to create directly from a PSD file the collection of images to use as ic_launcher in Android applications development within Eclipse with ADT plugin or Android studio IDE.
 The icons generated cover following resolution (for dpi-density):

  - **ldpi**: 36 x 36 px
  - **mdpi**: 48 x 48 px